ndjinga/SOLVERLAB/CoreFlows/gui/doc/iramainwidget.rst

 Solverlab code is executed when users activate *Launch Solverlab calculus* button in the **TOOLBAR**.
+The log are printed only if the user have choose the *launchInBackground* option.

 .. image:: images/solverlabLogRunCodeWidget1.png
    :scale: 80 %